GizmoQuest/Hands-On-GPU-Computing-with-Python/README.md

     Working with Anaconda, CuPy and Numba
     Containerization on GPU enabled platforms
     Machine Learning on GPUs: Use cases
-    GPU Acceleration for Scientific Applications using Deepchem
+    GPU Acceleration for Scientific Applications using DeepChem